UMS-Ultra/BubbleBox/README.md

 ![image](Images/Pico%20Ground%20Loop.jpg)

  ## 16: Install all 22x switches into their sockets.
- You have to make sure to orrient them correctly otherwise you will mash up the pins on the switches.
+ You have to make sure to orient them correctly otherwise you will mash up the pins on the switches.
 Once they are installed, you can install the keycaps.

  ## 17: Test everything out.
  Once you verify everything is functioning, you're done constructing your BubbleBox!